satkowski/SeminarComputerVision-2015/StereoMatching_OpticalFlow/README.md

-Calculating disperaty
+Calculating Optical Flow
 ==============================================

-Calculate the disparity of 2 given images (rectified) with different matching criterias and a given block size (radius) around all pixels.
+Calculate the optical flow of 2 given images with different matching criterias and a given block size (radius) around all pixels.

 Calling Arguments
 =================